laberintomyrron/FINAL-PROJET-RC-CAR/README.md

 #  RC Car using ESP32

-A custom-built RC car powered by the ESP32 microcontroller — featuring wireless control, modular electronics, and fully documented hardware and firmware.
+A custom-built RC car powered by the ESP32 microcontroller featuring wireless control

 ---